BlaiseBaptist/Project/README.md

 ## How to use

+    its easy just do

 ### Code Side

 idk just like press the buttons

 ### Arduino Side

 can be more tricky because arduinos dont like to behave use 'Serial.write((byte)&var,4)' to write var so the code can read it